≡ Menu

 Source: JP Morgan: Guide to the Markets.
 31 May 2022.
 Page 63.

-Experiencing shallower swoons makes it easier to stay the course.
-It’s far harder to come back from a bear market if you panic sell after a deep loss, lock in your losses, and then miss the rebound.
+But experiencing shallower swoons makes it easier to stay the course.
+And it’s far harder to come back from a bear market if you panic sell after a deep plunge, lock in your losses, and then miss the rebound.

 Take it steady,